adavarski/GCP-GKE-terraform-demo/README.md

 ```

 ### Note
-If you are using a **service account** for this exercise, make sure that the *IAM Service Account Credentials API* is enabled and that you have the *Service Account Token Creator* role.
+If you are using a **service account** for this demo, make sure that the *IAM Service Account Credentials API* is enabled and that you have the *Service Account Token Creator* role.

 If you encounter any issue, try running it in the *Cloud Shell* first.